KeyWgh/bridge/README.md

 7. Open command line

-8. cd to the file where transfer.py is
+8. cd to the file where `transfer.py` is

 ```
 >>> python transfer.py --input xxx.txt --filename xxx.txt
 ```

-   where --input and --filename is optional, default is input.txt and output.txt.
+   where --input and --filename(-fn for short) is optional, default is input.txt and output.txt.

-   Also you can use -fn for short.

 # Support and Contact

-Feel easy to contact me whenever you have any problem with this project.
-Welcome to report any bug!
+Feel free to contact me if you have any questions with this program.

 Email: ghostw@pku.edu.cn